EXPLOSIVE-FALCON/Global-View/_PRESS-RELEASE.md

 ## Customer Quote ##

 "Wax Works was a great time, but I'm usually too busy to get the full experience while DJ'ing.
-Using {{PRODUCT NAME}} lets me see the event through the eyes and screens of everybody who came out to Room 389." - Jamon Douglas
+Using Vantage lets me see the event through the eyes and screens of everybody who came out to Room 389." - Jamon Douglas

 ## Closing and Call to Action ##
 Search for where you celebrated your last birthday at ___.__